nyu-devops/lab-flask-sqlalchemy/README.md

 ## What's featured in the project?

-    * db_create.py -- used to create the database
+    * manage.py -- used to create the database and schema
     * app/server.py -- the main Service using Python Flask
     * app/models.py -- the database models
     * app/vcap_services.py -- Cloud Foundry VCAP_SERVICES support
     * tests/test_server.py -- test cases using unittest
-    * tests/test_pets.py -- test cases using just the Pet model
+    * tests/test_pets.py -- test cases using just Pets from the Pet model
+    * tests/test_categories.py -- test cases using just Category from the Pet model

-This repo is part of the DevOps course CSCI-GA.3033-013/014 at NYU.
+This repo is part of the DevOps course CSCI-GA.2820-001/002 at NYU taught by John Rofrano.